 That’s right, Evie and I are going to have a baby next May.
-The past few month has been spent doing house projects, the occasional bike race along with a trip to Paris with our church.
+The past few months have been spent doing house projects, the occasional bike race along with a trip to Paris with our church.
 I’ll let the photos do the talking.

 Another Labor Day weekend spent in Spearfish, SD for the Dakota Five-O. The weather was perfect, camping was great, and it was fun to catch up and visit with old friends.